logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 Yes, a user can have roles at more than one organisation.

-By ensuring you enter the same email and mobile number when completing the invitation steps in :ref:`adding-an-exsisting-user`, the system will automatically pick up if a user already exists in the PMHC MDS and will grant them access to the additional organisation.
+By ensuring you enter the same email and mobile number when completing the invitation steps in :ref:`adding-an-existing-user`, the system will automatically pick up if a user already exists in the PMHC MDS and will grant them access to the additional organisation.

 .. _outstanding-invite-exists-faq: